-The Department of Political Science offers a Certificate in Paralegal Studies, which can be taken either for credit or on a non-credit basis.
+The Department of Political Science offers a Certificate in Paralegal Studies.
 The program is designed to educate students about a broad range of legal topics, and we work to equip students with the knowledge and skills needed to be successful in law-related careers.
 Our program focuses on developing the critical thinking and analytical skills of students through research, writing and practical assignments.
 Our faculty includes many successful attorneys from Indianapolis and surrounding communities.

 The Certificate is crucial to finding work as a paralegal.
 Most law firms now require the Paralegals they hire to have a Certificate from a university.
 However, the Paralegal Studies courses are also helpful for those students who wish to pursue other law-related occupations.
 A substantive knowledge of the law and legal systems is important for employees in areas from private business to government agencies.
 The Paralegal Studies courses teach students to navigate the legal system.
 Students will leave the program with the professional and analytical skills necessary for law-related careers or even law school.